ain/tekkie.dev/_posts/2020-10-20-devops-disruption-by-docker-hub-changes.md

 Many developers use pre-built CircleCI Docker images[^3] (e.g. `circleci/ruby`) to leverage CircleCI's caching.
 Pulls are therefore much faster.

-It's relevant to keep in mind that __all CircleCI images count towards Docker Hub's pull rate limit__ as well.
+It's relevant to keep in mind that __all CircleCI images count towards pull rate limit__ as well.

 ### Docker auth on GitHub Actions